Skip to content

 • First offense : If the BAC of the underage offender is more than .00, he will have to face a 3 month suspension of driver’s license.
 If he refuses to undergo the testing or to submit to complete tests, then he or she will face a 6 month suspension.

-• Second offence : It is a huge mistake if an underage person commits the DUI offense again.
+• Second offense : It is a huge mistake if an underage person commits the DUI offense again.
 Therefore, he will face a one year suspension of driver’s license if he has a BAC greater than 00, If the person refuses to submit to fails to complete testing, the punishment may rise to a 2 year suspension of driver’s license.

 • Commercial Driver : The Zero tolerance law applies not only to underage offenders but also to commercial drivers.
 Thus, if any commercial driver has a BAC of above 0.00, then his commercial driver’s license will be suspended and disqualified for one year if he is a first offender.
 If he is a second offender, then he will have to face a lifetime disqualification of his am menial driver’s license (CDL).